An 1851 maritime law protected Titanic owners in court. Could OceanGate use it too?

 The company operating the ill-fated Titan submersible could attempt to avoid legal liability by taking advantage of the same law used by the owners of the doomed Titanic more than a century ago – in a tragically macabre full-circle development, according to legal experts.

-A five-day search for OceanGate Expedition’s tourist submersible came to a grim conclusion on Thursday as officials confirmed the discovery of debris consistent with a “catastrophic implosion” presumed to have claimed the lives of all five passengers.
+A five-day search for OceanGate Expedition’s tourist submersible came to a grim conclusion when officials confirmed the discovery of debris consistent with a “catastrophic implosion” presumed to have claimed the lives of all five passengers.
+Days later, the US Coast Guard confirmed “presumed human remains” had been recovered from the sea floor and debris from the vessel was seen being returned to dry land in Canada.

-With recovery efforts to collect the debris underway, focus has turned to whether and how OceanGate could be held liable in court.
+With investigations now underway into what went wrong, focus has turned to whether and how OceanGate could be held liable in court.
 Experts tell The Independent that one 172-year-old piece of legislation could prove pivotal for the company: the Limitation of Liability Act of 1851.

 “It is an interesting situation because of where it happened in international waters – there's a lot of complex issues of choice of law and jurisdiction about where any disputes may take place, what companies or what entity and government authorities will investigate,” Tulane University adjunct maritime law professor Michael Harowski, who teaches a course at the renowned institution’s law school on limitation liability, tells The Independent.